[wpforms id="406" title="false" description="false"]

 Drivers will teach you about the Amish culture and how they lived for many centuries.
 You can also enjoy a petting zoo for your kids while waiting for your adventure.

-Abe’s Buggy Ride
+Abe’s Buggy Rides

-Abe’s Buggy Ride offers the most tours of all ( five in total) depending on how long, how much and what you want to see in a real Amish style buggy.
+Abe’s Buggy Ride offers the most tours of all ( five in total) depending on how long, how much, and what you want to see in a real Amish-style buggy.
 Tours start at $10 and go up to $60 for adults and $5 to $15 for children, respectfully.
 They are located on Route 340 in Bird-in-Hand, PA.

 These are the rides they offer: